 In a heated soup pot, add oil and then chopped onion.
 Saute over medium heat while you chop the mushrooms-add them to the pot.
 Sprinkle on 1/2 tsp salt.
 Cut up the peppers and toss them in as well, stirring after each addition.
 Add the tomato jam and stir again.
 Sprinkle on the oregano, cumin, coriander and chipotle powder, stir and let simmer a few minutes while you peel and chop the sweet potato.
 Add the potato and stir well.
 Pour in the chicken stock and garbonzo beans.
 Stir and reduce heat to simmer until potatoes are tender.

 When the potatoes are tender, turn off the heat.
 Add the browned sausage and half & half, stirring well.
-Grate the manchego directly into the soup (no point in making a mess on the counter).
-Stir soup and taste.
-Add salt if needed.
-Ladle in bowls and sprinkle with cilantro.
+Taste and add salt/seasonings if needed.
+Ladle in bowls and sprinkle with manchego and cilantro.
 Serve immediately.
 Enjoy!